Strachan, Aberdeenshire

-Strachan (STRAWN) is a village in Aberdeenshire, Scotland that lies along the Water of Feugh, a tributary of the River Dee, Aberdeenshire, a few miles southwest of Banchory.
+Strachan (/strɔːn/ STRAWN) is a village in Aberdeenshire, Scotland that lies along the Water of Feugh, a tributary of the River Dee, Aberdeenshire, a few miles southwest of Banchory.

 The village of Strachan is located in the Grampian Highlands of Scotland, about 20 miles southwest of Aberdeen.
 Its name is derived from the Scottish Gaelic word strath meaning broad valley and aan (pronounced "awn") like lawn.

 To the northeast of the village is Scolty Hill, best known for the 20m tall tower monument, built in 1840 as a memorial to General Burnett who fought alongside the Duke of Wellington.

 To the south, the B974 road crosses the river and heads over the mountain pass of Cairn o' Mount on its way to the village of Fettercairn.